TheresaLui/SelfHelpContent_v2/articles/problemscopingques.operationalinsights/problemscopingques-la-collect-azure-activity-logs.md

                 }
             ]
         },
         {
-            "id": "dashboard",
+            "id": "worked",
             "order": 4,
             "controlType": "dropdown",
-            "displayLabel": "Are you using an existing dashboard?", "watermarkText": "Choose an option",
+            "displayLabel": "Is the target subscription the same where the Log Analytics workspace is?", "watermarkText": "Choose an option",
             "required": false,
             "dropdownOptions": [